UmeshMareboina/fresherbatch-mar17/README.txt

-I Completed my btech in kits college khammam
+I Completed my btech in kits college im from khammam